-Academia: Academic institutions serve as hubs of knowledge creation, talent development, and technology transfer within the entrepreneurial ecosystem (Etzkowitz & Leydesdorff, 2000).
-Through research, education, and entrepreneurship programs, universities contribute to the cultivation of skilled workforce, generation intellectual property. commercialization and of innovative Moreover, ideas. academia-industry collaborations bridge the gap between theory and practice, facilitating the translation of research findings into viable products and services (Perkmann& Walsh, 2007).
+Academia: Academic institutions serve as hubs of knowledge creation, talent development, and technology transfer within the entrepreneurial ecosystem (Etzkowitz&Leydesdorff, 2000).
+Through research, education, and entrepreneurship programs, universities contribute to the cultivation of skilled workforce, generation of intellectual property, and commercialization of innovative ideas.
+Moreover, academia-industry collaborations bridge the gap between theory and practice, facilitating the translation of research findings into viable products and services (Perkmann& Walsh, 2007).
 Academic entrepreneurship also fosters a culture of innovation and entrepreneurship among students, faculty, and alumni, thereby enriching the entrepreneurial ecosystem (Guerrero et al., 2014).

-Associations Industry and Community Organizations: Industry associations and community organizations serve as catalysts for collaboration, knowledge sharing, and collective action within the entrepreneurial ecosystem (Mair & Marti, 2006).
+Industry Associations and Community Organizations: Industry associations and community organizations serve as catalysts for collaboration, knowledge sharing, and collective action within the entrepreneurial ecosystem (Mair & Marti, 2006).
 They provide platforms for networking, advocacy, and resource mobilization, thereby amplifying the voices of entrepreneurs and fostering a sense of belonging within the community.
 Moreover, these organizations offer capacity-building programs, mentorship initiatives, and support services tailored to the needs of startups and small businesses (Westlund& Bolton, 2003).
-By nurturing social capital and fostering trust-based relationships, industry associations and community organizations contribute to the resilience sustainability of the entrepreneurial ecosystem (Aldrich & Zimmer, 1986).
+By nurturing social capital and fostering trust-based relationships, industry associations and community organizations contribute to the resilience and sustainability of the entrepreneurial ecosystem (Aldrich & Zimmer, 1986).

 Stakeholders play diverse yet interconnected roles in fostering entrepreneurial ecosystems.
 Entrepreneurs drive innovation and create value, investors provide crucial funding and support, policymakers shape the regulatory landscape, academia generates knowledge and talent, and industry associations build networks and facilitate collaboration.
-By working together collaboratively, these stakeholders can create an enabling environment that nurtures entrepreneurship, growth, fuels economic and addresses societal challenges.
+By working together collaboratively, these stakeholders can create an enabling environment that nurtures entrepreneurship, fuels economic growth, and addresses societal challenges.